Maintenance Technician Career Guide: Duties, Skills & Salary

 • High school diploma or equivalent

-What’s the Pay for a Maintenance Technician?
+What’s the Average Salary for a Maintenance Technician?

 Benefits of Becoming a Maintenance Technician